 - A combination of a statement of comprehensive income and/or statement of financial position and/or a statement of changes of equity, and accompanying notes for a company, prepared for external reporting purposes - Demonstrating understanding of management accounting to inform decision-making - The New Zealand Equivalent to the IASB Framework for Financial Reporting 2010 (NZ Framework) - A current issue (resources to be provided).
-Candidates will be required to write a critical response to this question, using the resources provided.
-Interpretation of the - response to this question, using the resources provided.
+Candidates will be required to write a critical - response to this question, using the resources provided.
 Interpretation of the resources provided will be required.
 Independent and critical thinking will be required to respond to an unfamiliar scenario.